 The results of the Census ACS survey reveals the average income for people in the United States.
 Many factors can influence the median household income across the nation during a given year.
-From the job market and the ratio of costs to profits, to the state of the economy and everything else in between, average household income rates fluctuate.
+From the job market and the ratio of costs to profits to the state of the economy and everything else in between, average household income rates fluctuate.
 According to the U.S. Census Bureau, the median household income in 2019 was $65,712.

 The amount of money that people bring into their households is directly correlated with the national economy, so depending upon the relationship between these two variables, median household income will either rise or fall from one year to the next.

-Also, every state has residents who would be considered outliers when reviewing the results of the ACS survey conducted by the Census Bureau.
-In order to keep the results of the survey accurate, people who are extremely wealthy, as well as people who are living at or below poverty, are omitted from the final findings of the survey.
+Also, every state has residents who would be considered outliers when reviewing the ACS survey results conducted by the Census Bureau.
+To keep the survey results accurate, extremely wealthy people and people living at or below poverty are omitted from the survey's final findings.
 Otherwise, the report would not accurately reflect the median household income.
 Instead, the very large incomes and the very minimal incomes would offset the average.

-The percent of change between annual household income rates over the years will give you an idea as to how the economy of the country was at that time.
+The percent of change between annual household income rates over the years will give you an idea of how the country's economy was at that time.

 1. District of Columbia

-The nation's capital, Washington, D.C. has the highest median household income in the United States of $82,604.
+The nation's capital, Washington, D.C., has the highest median household income in the United States of $92,266.
 The District ranks fourth among the nation's largest cities in median household income behind San Francisco, San Jose, and Seattle.
-Incomes are not evenly distributed.
-D.C.'s black population is $42,161 while for the white population it was $134,358.
-Additionally, D.C.'s poverty rate is 15.5%.
+However, incomes are not evenly distributed.
+D.C.'s black population's median income is $42,161, while the white population's was $134,358.
+Additionally, D.C.'s poverty rate is 13.5%.

-Maryland's median household income is $81,868 making it the second-highest in the country.
-Unlike Washington D.C., Maryland's poverty rate is 8.2%, the second-lowest in the country behind New Hampshire and Utah.
+Maryland's median household income is $86,738, making it the second-highest in the country.
+Unlike Washington D.C., Maryland's poverty rate is 9.0%, the third-lowest in the country behind New Hampshire and Utah.
 Maryland has an overall high level of educational attainment, with the second-highest percentage of graduate or professional degree holders and the third-highest percentage of Bachelor's degree holders, both contributing to its overall higher median income.

-New Jersey has the nation's third-highest median household income.
-The median household income is $79,363 in New Jersey.
+New Jersey has the nation's fourth-highest median household income.
+The median household income is $85,751 in New Jersey.
 New Jersey is also one of the nation's most educated states.
 The high median income is particularly helpful for those looking to live near New York City, as housing prices increase significantly the closer one lives to the city.

-Hawaii's median household income is $78,084, making it the fourth-highest in the country.
-Hawaii's cost of living is the highest of all 50 states, especially in housing and cost of groceries, since everything needs to be shipped out to the island state; therefore, the median household income needs to match the high cost of living.
+Hawaii's median household income is $83,102, making it the fourth-highest in the country.
+Hawaii's cost of living is the highest of all 50 states, especially in housing and groceries, since everything needs to be shipped out to the island state; therefore, the median household income needs to match the high cost of living.
 Hawaii also has a low unemployment rate of 2.7%.

-Connecticut has the seventh-highest median household income of $78,833 makes it the seventh-highest in the U.S. Connecticut is the fifth-most educated state in the U.S. and has the third-highest percentage of graduate or professional degree holders of any state.
+Connecticut's median household income of $78,833 makes it the seventh-highest in the U.S. Connecticut is the fifth-most educated state in the U.S., with about 17.8% of adults 25-64 holding a graduate degree or professional degree.
 High-paying fields such as information and finance are common in Connecticut.
-Connecticut's unemployment rate is 3.6%, above the national average but still generally low, and its poverty rate is 10.1%.
+Connecticut's poverty rate is about 10%.

-New Hampshire's median household income is $74,057, making it the eighth-highest in the United States.
-New Hampshire has the highest economic security of any state and boasts the lowest poverty rate in the country of 6.4%.
+New Hampshire's median household income is $77,933, making it the ninth-highest in the United States.
+New Hampshire has the highest economic security of any state and boasts the lowest poverty rate in the country of 7.3%.
 Additionally, New Hampshire has one of the lowest unemployment rates among states of 2.6%.
 New Hampshire's top industries are manufacturing, healthcare, and tourism.